MicrosoftDocs/cpp-docs/docs/mfc/setting-the-day-state-of-a-month-calendar-control.md

 #### To handle the MCN_GETDAYSTATE notification message

-1. Using the Properties window, add a notification handler for the MCN_GETDAYSTATE message to the *m_monthcal* object (see [Mapping Messages to Functions](../mfc/reference/mapping-messages-to-functions.md)).
+1. Using the [Class Wizard](reference/mfc-class-wizard.md), add a notification handler for the MCN_GETDAYSTATE message to the *m_monthcal* object (see [Mapping Messages to Functions](../mfc/reference/mapping-messages-to-functions.md)).

 1. In the body of the handler, add the following code: